 Above left is Pris, a.k.a.
 Teeny-Tiny, a precious little girl with two different color eyes!
 She's also a runt, and is still frequently mistaken for a kitten.
 Above right is Zack, a.k.a.
 Zack the Knife, a green-eyed goofball.
 Below left is Roy, a.k.a.
-Big Boy, since he was the biggest kitten (although Zack has since outgrown him).
+Big Boy, since he was by far the biggest kitten, although Zack has since outgrown him.

 As all youngsters do, they grew up entirely too quickly, and before I knew it I had a wonderful feline family, exactly what I'd hoped to have—just a year or two sooner than I'd have preferred.
 But as it happened, the timing tuned out to be just right, as I might have otherwise lost my mind without them.

 Their obsessively doting grandfather made sure they all had everything they could ever possibly need.
 In fact, since I now live in the guest cabin, they have the camper all to themselves—how many cats have a home of their own?

 It all started on an evening I'd returned home from dinner at the same restaurant with my same friends, around the first of November, 2016.
 As I got out of my car, I caught fleeting glimpses of a little kitty-like figure flitting around in the dark... which was still there the next morning.
 It would seem the stray saw my "Sucker for Cats" sign over the driveway, and promptly adopted me as his grampaw.

 It took a couple of weeks to gain his trust.
 At first I couldn't get within twenty feet of him, but now Bobby, a.k.a.
 Little Buddy, follows me everywhere like a shadow, and adores cuddling on my lap.